lamini-ai/lamini-ai.github.io/docs/index.md

         --header "Content-Type: application/json" \
         --data '{
             "model_name": "meta-llama/Meta-Llama-3-8B-Instruct",
-            "prompt": "How are you?"
+            "prompt": "How are you?",
+            "out_type": {"Response": "str"}
         }'
     ```

     <details>
     <summary>Expected Output</summary>
         ```
-        [
-            {"output":"I'm doing well, thank you for asking!
-I'm a large language model, so I don't have feelings or emotions like humans do, but I'm functioning properly and ready to assist you with any questions or tasks you may have.
-It's great to be able to help and provide information to users like you!
-How about you?
-How's your day going?"}
-        ]
+        {"Response":"I'm doing well, thanks for asking!
+How about you"}
         ```
     </details>